DigitalGlobe/tools/src/OpenCV/doc/py_tutorials/py_imgproc/py_transforms/py_fourier_transform/py_fourier_transform.markdown

 Sobel is a HPF? etc. And the first answer given to it was in terms of Fourier Transform.
 Just take the fourier transform of Laplacian for some higher size of FFT.
 Analyze it:
 @code{.py}
-import cv2
+import cv2 as cv
 import numpy as np
 from matplotlib import pyplot as plt

 # simple averaging filter without scaling parameter
 mean_filter = np.ones((3,3))

-# creating a guassian filter
+# creating a gaussian filter
-x = cv2.getGaussianKernel(5,10)
+x = cv.getGaussianKernel(5,10)
 gaussian = x*x.T

 # different edge detecting filters